 Group EBITDA up materially to $3.6M for the period

-Today, Arowana International (AWN.AX, the Group) announced record half year group revenues.
+Today, Arowana International (AWN.AX, the Group) announced record half-year group revenues.
 The results were bolstered by the exceptional results for VivoPower International (VivoPower) that were announced yesterday.
 The Group grew statutory revenues by 78% versus PoP to A$47.0m, driven by record results from VivoPower’s Aevitas businesses in Australia.

 As part of its strategy to develop higher margin revenue streams, EdventureCo also launched the Australian Institute of ICT with an online offering in cybersecurity, a 0% unemployment industry.
-The course, which is endorsed by a panel of global industry experts and includes a hiring program for graduates is designed to take students with no ICT background to three internationally recognised cybersecurity certifications in less than six months.
+The course, which is endorsed by a panel of global industry experts and includes a hiring programme for graduates is designed to take students with no ICT background to three internationally recognised cybersecurity certifications in less than six months.